 Autistic Advocate | Lived Experience | Coping Strategies | Instagram & TikTok

 An AuDHD (autistic and ADHD) creator sharing honest, personal content about what it is actually like to live as a neurodivergent adult.
-His posts explore masking, late diagnosis, sensory experiences, and the nuances of the autism spectrum — always with the reminder that no two experiences look the same.
-A relatable and grounding voice for adults and teens navigating similar identities. *May have content not always curated or appropriate for younger audiences.
+His posts explore masking, late diagnosis, sensory experiences, and the nuances of the autism spectrum — always with the reminder that no two experiences look the same. *May have content not always curated or appropriate for younger audiences.